 We have turned, every one, to his own way;

-Here is a man who will carry all the sin, faithlessness, brokenness, and moral failure of the world upon His shoulders, placed on Him by the Lord, God the Father.
-He will experience the painful punishment that we deserve for our shortcomings, taking it all Himself in our place.
+Here is a Person who will carry all the sin, faithlessness, brokenness, and moral failures of the world upon His shoulders, placed upon Him as a sin offering before God the Father, so that the unholy may be made holy.
+He will experience the painful punishment that we all deserve for our shortcomings and selfish acts, taking it all upon Himself, in our place.

-The focus and object of these words of Isaiah would be fulfilled many centuries later in the person of Jesus Christ.
+These prophetic words of Isaiah were completely fulfilled in the person of Jesus Christ.

-When we see Him battered beyond recognition, carrying a wooden cross up to Calvary, we might assume it is because of something seriously wrong that He did.
-But He was an innocent Lamb, a volunteer hero, who carried our griefs and sorrows to remove them from us.
-Our eternal judgement for a life filled with selfish, hurtful words and faithless acts was then able to pass over us and be taken away forever.
-We are now able to experience peace and healing in our lives because he took the lash to His own back, leaving stripes plainly visible to all.
+When we see Jesus before the religious leaders and Roman authorities, battered beyond recognition, carrying a wooden cross up to the hill of Calvary, we might assume it was because of something seriously wrong that He did.
+But He is an innocent Lamb, a volunteer hero, who carried OUR griefs and sorrows in order to remove them from us.
+Our eternal judgment after a life filled with selfish, hurtful words and faithless acts was then able to be declared, “Not Guilty”, passed over and be taken away forever through our faith in Him.
+We are able to experience peace and healing in our lives because he took the lash meant for us upon His own back, leaving painful stripes plainly visible for all to see, even by Isaiah.

-One time, after Jesus’ disciples had seen Him perform countless miracles day after day, He asked them, “Who do men say that I am?”
+One time, prior to His crucifixion, after Jesus’ disciples had seen Him perform countless miracles, day after day, He asked them, “Who do people say that I am?”

-The popular opinion was that Jesus was some kind of prophet, perhaps the return of Elijah, John the Baptist, or Jeremiah, another prophet we will look at soon.
+The popular opinion among the crowd was that Jesus was some kind of prophet, possibly a returning of Elijah, or perhaps Jeremiah, another prophet we will look at soon.
+But Jesus wanted to hear where His disciples stood on the question.

 15 He said to them, “But who do you say that I am?”